-• September - Parents/Guardians will receive their PowerSchool access IDs & passwords along with instructions for setting up their accounts.
-Reminders to check marks will be sent out.

-• November TBA, 2020 - Parent/teacher conferences, 5-8 pm.

-• March TBA 2021 - Parent/teacher conferences, 5-8 pm.
+- September Parents/Guardians will receive their PowerSchool access IDs & passwords along with instructions for setting up their accounts. - November (2 Dates) Parent/teacher conferences, 4-7 PM & 5-8 PM - March (2 Dates) Parent/teacher conferences, 4-7 PM & 5-8 PM - June (end of month) Final report card available online

-• June 25, 2021 - Final report card, 8:30 - 11:30 am

 At any time during the school year a parent/guardian is welcome to contact any teacher for an update on their child's progress.
+Student homework is recorded in each teacher's Google Classroom.
+Please review your child's Google Classroom nightly and see what work has been completed and what work needs to be completed.
+If you are unable to access the Google Classroom, contact the school to receive technical assistance.
 We utilize PowerSchool for data management and parents can access their child's marks in real time online beginning about mid October.
 Please check the website for details on how to log in and access marks.
-Students are encouraged to record their ongoing progress in their student agenda, which parents/guardians can check weekly.
 A final report card and certificate are presented after successful completion of courses in June.